Prem Krishna Khanna

-Prem Kishan Khanna (2 January 1894 – 3 August 1993) was an active member of the Hindustan Republican Association from Shahjahanpur U.P.
-Khanna was a contractor for Indian Railways.
-He was a close associate of noted revolutionary Ram Prasad Bismil.
+Prem Kishan Khanna (2 January 1894 – 3 August 1993) was an Indian freedom fighter and active member of the Hindustan Republican Association from Shahjahanpur, Uttar Pradesh.
+Khanna worked as a contractor for the Indian Railways and was a close associate of the noted revolutionary Ram Prasad Bismil.

-Khanna had a licence to own a Mauser pistol, which was occasionally used by Bismil for his various revolutionary actions.
-He was arrested in the Kakori conspiracy case against the British Empire, and was prosecuted and sentenced to five years rigorous imprisonment for giving his arms licence to Bismil who used it to purchase 150 cartridges on his behalf, which was a criminal offense.
+Khanna had a license to own a Mauser pistol, which was occasionally used by Bismil for his various revolutionary actions.
+He was arrested in the Kakori conspiracy case against the British Empire, prosecuted, and sentenced to five years of rigorous imprisonment for giving his arms license to Bismil, who used it to purchase 150 cartridges on his behalf, which constituted a criminal offense.
 He was released from jail in 1932.
-Later in life, he remained a bachelor and worked for Indian Independence.
+Later in life, he remained a bachelor and continued to work for Indian Independence.

-He was elected as Member of Parliament from Shahjahanpur (Lok Sabha constituency) in 1962 and 1967.
+He was elected as Member of Parliament from the Shahjahanpur constituency in 1962 and 1967.

-He died on 3 August 1993 in the district hospital of Shahjahanpur.
+He died on 3 August 1993 in a district hospital of Shahjahanpur.